mbechtel2/DeepPicar-v2/README.md

 	$ ./scripts/tx2-tests.sh

 All scripts will create a datafiles/Dataset-temp directory that will contain all of the experiment logs.
 It should be renamed before running another script or its contents may be partially, or completely, overwritten.

+*For the multimodel tests done in the 'model-tests.sh' script, make sure that all 'model_load_file' values in 'params.py' are different so that the same model(s) aren't used multiple times.

 ## Acknowledgement
 The DeepPicar code utilizes MIT's DeepTesla (https://github.com/lexfridman/deeptesla), which provides a TensorFlow version of NVIDIA Dave-2's CNN.